Lenniott/rejoice-slim/README.md

-# Rejoice - Local Voice Transcriber 🎙️
+# Rejoice Slim 🎙️
+### Record.
+Jot.
+Voice.

 **Free long-form transcription that runs offline - no limits, no data loss.**

+> ⚠️ **Currently macOS only** - See [OS_AGNOSTIC_ROADMAP.md](Docs/Future_Thoughts/OS_AGNOSTIC_ROADMAP.md) for Linux/Windows support plans

-Rejoice is a voice-to-text tool that runs entirely on your computer.
+Rejoice Slim is a voice-to-text tool that runs entirely on your Mac.
 Perfect for **Obsidian users** who want to capture thoughts, meetings, and ideas as voice notes that automatically become searchable Markdown files in their vault.

 ## ✨ What It Does